Pat Robertson: Early life

 In 1948, the draft was reinstated and Robertson was given the option of joining the U.S. Marine Corps or being drafted into the U.S. Army; he opted for the former.
 Robertson described his military service as follows: "We did long, grueling marches to toughen the men, plus refresher training in firearms and bayonet combat."

 In the same year, he transferred to Korea, "I ended up at the headquarters command of the First Marine Division," says Robertson.
 "The Division was in combat in the hot and dusty, then bitterly cold portion of North Korea just above the 38th Parallel later identified as the 'Punchbowl' and 'Heartbreak Ridge'."
 For Robertson's service in the Korean War, he was awarded three Battle Stars.

 In 1986, former Republican Congressman Paul "Pete" McCloskey Jr., who served with Robertson in Camp Pendleton, wrote a public letter challenging Robertson's record in the military.
-Robertson filed a libel suit against McCloskey but he dropped the case in 1988 in order to devote "his full time and energies toward the successful attainment of the Republican nomination for the president of the United States."
+Robertson filed a libel suit against McCloskey, but he dropped the case in 1988 in order to devote "his full time and energies toward the successful attainment of the Republican nomination for the president of the United States."

 Robertson was promoted to First Lieutenant in 1952 upon his return to the United States.
 He then went on to receive a law degree from Yale Law School in 1955, near the top of his class.
-However, he failed his first and only attempt at the New York bar exam necessary for admission to the New York State Bar Association, which did not deter Robertson because he never intended to practice law anyway.
-Shortly thereafter he underwent a religious conversion and decided against pursuing a career in business.
+However, he failed his first and only attempt at the New York bar exam.

+Shortly thereafter, he underwent a religious conversion and decided against pursuing a career in business.
 Instead, Robertson attended The Biblical Seminary in New York, where he received a Master of Divinity degree in 1959.
 He became a born again Christian while having dinner at a restaurant in Philadelphia with author and World War II veteran, Cornelius Vanderbreggen.
 After his conversion, Robertson left the corporate world and went into ministry.